-Tell your bank you are traveling to The Netherlands, so they won’t freeze your account and think its fraud.
+Tell your bank you are travelling to The Netherlands, so they won’t freeze your account and think it’s fraud.

 9. Sim card

 Get a sim card when you arrived in The Netherlands.
-This is way cheaper than having some abroad contract by your provider.
-Make sure your phone is unlocked though, otherwise this won’t work.
+This is way cheaper than having some abroad contract with your provider.
+Make sure your phone is unlocked, though; otherwise, this won’t work.